 A CCoV infection usually affects puppies younger than 12 weeks and is typically most severe in pups younger than 6 weeks.
 While signs of infection are usually mild, severe infections accompanied by dehydration and electrolyte imbalances can lead to death.
 In most cases, the infection typically runs its course in eight to 10 days.

-dogs are housed together in large numbers, such as boarding kennels, breeding facilities, pet stores and shelters.
+The virus is highly contagious, so it is most often seen in situations where dogs are housed together in large numbers, such as boarding kennels, breeding facilities, pet stores and shelters.
 Other possible risk factors include going to the groomer or dog park or simply living in a home with many dogs.
 Some dogs can shed the virus for several months after infection.

 The virus succumbs to most disinfectants.
 Regularly disposing of feces and taking steps to keep the environment disinfected are the best ways to reduce transmission of and exposure to the virus.

 Fortunately, severe disease is uncommon compared with other intestinal viruses such as parvovirus.
 However, signs can become more severe when the pup is also infected with parvovirus.